Caltech Freshman Seminar Program

 Instructor: Stock.
 Instructor's Web Page

 FS/Ph 11abc.
-Freshman Seminar: Research Tutorial.
-6 units (2-0-4); second and third terms of freshman year and first term of sophomore year.
+Freshman Seminar: Beyond Physics.
+6 units (2-0-4); second, third terms of freshman year and first term of sophomore year.

 Freshman will indicate their interest in a Freshman Seminar on their Selection Form and return it to the Registrar’s Office.
 Students will be sent their fall schedule of classes in July and notified if they were placed in a seminar class.